Russel88/DAtest/README.md

     -   If several methods have very similar AUCs, the Spike.detect.rate can be used to differentiate among the methods

+*Assumption of the test:* the test assumes that only few features are truly differentially abundant.
+Therefore, if many features are different between the samples, and this difference can truly be explained by the `predictor`, the methods will appear worse than they actually are.

 ### Pre-process data:

 An optional step is to pre-process the data to reduce the number of